ShretaChandni/RXV-casestudy/README.md

    - Plot Distributions: Use histograms or density plots to view distribution trends in baseline characteristics, AE counts, and PK/PD values.

 3. **Efficacy Analysis**
     This section evaluates the vaccine's effectiveness in preventing RXV infection.
    - Calculate Relative Risk (RR): Compare the risk of RXV infection in the vaccinated group versus the placebo group.
    - Formula used: `RR = Risk in Vaccine Group / Risk in Placebo Group`
    - Confidence Intervals and Statistical Tests: Calculate confidence intervals (usually 95%) for RR and perform hypothesis tests.

 4. **Safety Analysis (Adverse Events)**
     Assess safety by analyzing adverse events' frequency, type, and severity (AEs).
-   - **Incidence Rate of AEs**:
-      - Calculate AE rates for both vaccinated and placebo groups.
-      - Group AEs by severity and type (e.g., mild, moderate, severe).
-   - **Comparative Analysis**:
-      - Use Chi-square or Fisher’s Exact Test to compare AE proportions between groups.
-      - Identify and summarize any significant safety concerns or AE patterns.

    - **Visualizations**:
-      - Stacked bar charts or box plots to depict AE frequencies and severity levels across groups.
+      - Donate chart to depict AE frequencies and severity levels across groups using powerBI.

 5. **Report and Interpretation**
    - Summarize Key Findings: Detail the main findings for each analysis section, emphasizing significant trends, outcomes, and safety concerns.